jaakkokorhonen/perplexity-settings/README.md

 - No giving feedback on the users questions.
 - No attempts from the LLM to appear to be able to give expert judgement on implications or normative conclusions on matters.

+## Cognitive Fallacies

+If your LLM still can't plough through the misinformation, try asking it to clean away cognitive fallacies with the cognitive_fallacies.csv attached.

 ## License

 Use and adapt freely while attributing in a reasonable manner.